 100 stickers grouped in 20 groups of 5

 You should not use large objects such as rocks or tennis balls.

-All objects will be glued to a poster board (please do not use tri-fold boards) which can be purchased from Staples, K-Mart, Wal-Mart, Office Max or Michael’s.
+All objects will be glued to a poster board (please do not use tri-fold boards).

 Poster board should not be bigger than 22 inches by 28 inches.

 Cotton balls, raisins, noodles, stamps, milk bottle caps, Hershey